Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Let me know in the comments and chat what you think about that.

-I love Europe, I love the people of Europe, and I hate to see it being devastated by energy and immigration.
+And I hate to see it being devastated by energy and immigration.

-This double tailed monster destroys everything in its wake, and they cannot let that happen any longer.
+This double-tailed monster destroys everything in its wake, and they cannot let that happen any longer.

 You're doing it because you want to be nice, you want to be politically correct, and you're destroying your heritage.